nickfreese/drupal-architecture/README.md

 ### 2. The Symfony Kernel

-We don't have to implement an interface of it the  Syfony Kernel, or extend it to tie Drupal into it (although Drupal does give it a very light wrapper).
+We don't have to implement an interface of the Syfony Kernel, or extend it to tie in Drupal (although Drupal does give it a very light wrapper).
 Instead it uses the events we mentioned earlier:

 - Dispatches the event `kernel.request`.
 There are a number of listeners that this event triggers, but today we'll talk through two of them, their definitions can be found in `core/core.services.yml`.
  - `router_listener` sets the name and method of a the appropriate controller that matches our route on the request.